nervous-inhuman/lime-scooter-reversing/README.md

 I've been curious how these Scooters work, but to my suprise, I couldn't find any blogposts/repositories researching them, so I decided to create one myself.

-All information in this file has collected from public online sources or real-life observations.
+All information in this file has been collected from public online sources or real-life observations.

 PRs are more than welcome.